Inheritance (Part 1)¶

 Inheritance refers to one class taking the same properties and methods from

 a different one.
-In the example above, the two classes share the make
+In the example above, the two classes share the make,

-property names.
+model, year, and color property names.
 The classes also share the

-same code for the honk_horn
+same code for the honk_horn method.

 Instead of repeating statements, we define a parent class to hold all of the shared code.
 Next, we add child classes, which will inherit the shared code.
 Finally, we add new properties and methods to the child classes.
 This makes them distinct from each other, but they are both related to the same parent.